-- All IOs issued in a test phase complete successfully; - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 27; - The EPPi (60) shall be stable (see 7.3.16 and 7.3.17), based on the 1-minute data collected according to 7.7.3.3, prior to the start of the MEASUREMENT INTERVAL and shall remain stable throughout the MEASUREMENT INTERVAL.
+- All IOs issued in a test phase complete successfully; - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 23; - The EPPi (60) shall be stable (see 7.3.15 and 7.3.16), based on the 1-minute data collected according to 7.6.3.6, throughout the measurement interval.

-The overall data rate for each VIRTUAL DRIVE used in a given test phase is defined to be the average of the average data rates collected for that drive according to 7.7.3.3.
+The overall data rate for each virtual drive used in a given test phase is defined to be the average of the average data rates collected for that drive according to 7.6.3.6.

-OVERALL DATA RATE for each VIRTUAL DRIVE present in the SUT for a given test phase shall be greater than or equal to 90% of the maximum published data rate for the emulated drive type.
+Overall data rate for each virtual drive present in the SUT for a given test phase shall be greater than or equal to 90% of the maximum published data rate for the emulated drive type.

-If the SUT supports drive-level compression, it shall be disabled throughout the ACTIVE TEST.
+If the SUT supports drive-level compression, it shall be disabled throughout the active test.

-7.7.3.5 Timing Requirements
+7.6.3.8 Timing Requirements